Newmont Corporation (NEM): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-2019 Acquisition of Goldcorp The acquisition of Goldcorp for $10 billion significantly increased the company’s gold reserves and production, solidifying its position as the world's leading gold producer.
+2019 Acquisition of Goldcorp A $10 billion acquisition that significantly increased gold reserves and production, solidifying Newmont Corporation's position as a global leader.

 Newmont Corporation (NEM) Ownership Structure